plexil-group/plexil/README.md

 cd plexil-build
 ```

 2. Configure the build using CMake.
+By default CMake installs build
+   products in `/usr/local`.
+Use the
+   `-DCMAKE_INSTALL_PREFIX=/another/directory` option on the 'cmake'
+   command line to install to a different location.
+A minimal
+   configuration that performs a default build (see
+   `$PLEXIL_HOME/CMakeLists.txt` for the default settings) and
+   installs them in `plexil-build` is the following:

 ```
-cmake "path/to/plexil/src" -DCMAKE_INSTALL_PREFIX="/install/here" ... options ...
+cmake $PLEXIL_HOME/plexil/src -DCMAKE_INSTALL_PREFIX=$PLEXIL_HOME
 ```

-The example below includes all the optional PLEXIL components as built
-in the previous section, with binaries and libraries installed in the
-PLEXIL installation directory.
-You can omit or change options as
-desired.
+Here's a recommended configuration that adds in some useful tools:

 ```
-cmake path/to/plexil/src -DCMAKE_INSTALL_PREFIX="$PLEXIL_HOME" \
+cmake $PLEXIL_HOME/src -DCMAKE_INSTALL_PREFIX=$PLEXIL_HOME \
  -DSTANDALONE_SIMULATOR=ON -DTEST_EXEC=ON -DUDP_ADAPTER=ON
  ```

-Please see the CAVEATS file in this directory for advice on CMake options.
+CMake defaults to building dynamic libraries.
+To build static
+libraries, specify the '-DBUILD_SHARED_LIBS=OFF' option.

-4. Build and install the system:
+3. Build and install the system:

 ```
 make install